j0sephh123/jotube-basic/README.md

 - a simple zustand store
 - several contexts for smaller pieces
 - tanstack-query for caching
 - daisyui (a plugin for tailwind) for styling

+I suggest to take a look at `client/src/features/Dashboard` since it has enough components

 ## Running locally